DavidF-Dev/Terraria-Crowd-Control/README.md

 A mod, for streamers, which allows viewers to spend money on in-game effects via the [Crowd Control](https://crowdcontrol.live/) Twitch extension.

 - Effects and prices can be customised through the Crowd Control application.
-- Built for Terraria 1.4: Journey's End.
+- Built for Terraria 1.4.4: Labour of Love.
 - Supports single-player **and** multi-player.
 - Integrates with Calamity mod.
 - Friendly towards newer Terraria players - your viewers can provide helpful effects.